satvicmittal/Grade-Distribution-Prediction/README.md

 5. Run the python file 'Grade_Distribution_Model.ipynb'.
 Load the excel files 'extrapolated_dataset.csv' and 'test_dataset.csv'.
    Output : Grade Distribution Prediction

-### Due to GDPR guidelines data files have not been uploaded on the repository.
+### Please note that due to GDPR guidelines data files have not been uploaded on the repository.
+For further imformation please contact the author.